glouppe/info8006-introduction-to-ai/lecture1.md

 class: middle

+- Principle:
-- Principle: i) generate possible sequences of actions, ii) predict the resulting states and  iii) assess **goals** in each.
+    1. generate possible sequences of actions
+    2. predict the resulting states
+    3. assess **goals** in each.
-    - Example (autonomous car): Has the car arrived to destination?
 - A *goal-based agent* chooses an action that will achieve the goal.
     - More general than rules.
 Goals are rarely explicit in condition-action rules.
     - Finding action sequences that achieve goals is difficult.
       *Search* and *planning* are two strategies.
+- Example (autonomous car): Has the car arrived to destination?

 ---